Newfound Space Object With A Peculiar Orbit Points To The Elusive Planet Nine

 — The New Science (@NewScienceWrld) May 16, 2018

-“The second you put Planet Nine in the simulations, not only can you form objects like this object, but you absolutely do,” said study lead author Juliette Becker, a graduate student at Michigan.
+“The second you put Planet Nine in the simulations, not only can you form objects like this object, but you absolutely do,” said study lead author Juliette Becker, a graduate student at the University of Michigan.

 As she pointed out, the only reasonable explanation for having such tilted objects in the Kuiper Belt would be a strong and sustained influence from Planet Nine, which presumably pushes these worlds away from the plane of the solar system.